MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### Add a database

 1. Navigate to the **Data Explorer** page within your newly created Cosmos DB account, then choose **Create Database** from the drop-down box next to the **Create Container** button.
-A panel will then open on the right hand side of the window, where you can enter the details for the new container.
+A panel will then open on the right hand side of the window, where you can enter the details for the new database.

     ![Cosmos DB](./media/create-cosmosdb-database-resource.png)